 Airline cancellations or schedule changes after booking put passengers in control

-Passengers can’t change the weather, but what happens when there are airline schedule changes to a traveler’s schedule months or weeks before take-off?
+Passengers can’t change the weather.
+But what happens when there are airline schedule changes to a traveler’s schedule months or weeks before take-off?
 Or an airline cancellation of a scheduled flight?

 COVID-19 forced the cancellation of hundreds of flights.
 Often, the weather forces a change in a flight or air traffic operations mean flight cancellations.
 Passengers are normally left holding the bag.
 But, in some flight-cancellation situations, the passenger is in command of their own fate.
-Travelers need to know that they have options provided through the contract of carriage.
+Travelers need to know that they have options provided through the contract of carriage and DOT regulations.